 “I didn’t think it was such a great thing; it was just lots of fun.
 It was a good, practical thing that dozens of women, both in the United States and other countries, could have done before I did,” she said.
 “You just use your common sense, know how to fly the airplane, do what you’re supposed to do, know the routes and all the rules and regulations.
 Just nobody else had the sense—or shall I say, the stupidity—to try it [laughs].
 There were women who told me that they flew because of me.
 I’m glad I did what I did, because I had a wonderful time.”

 Since 2013, the Columbus Foundation has awarded the Spirit of Columbus Award, in honor of Jerrie Mock, to recognize those who exhibit exemplary community spirit through their efforts and accomplishments.

 Mock was named the first recipient in 2013, along with Jeni Britton Bauer and David Brown.
-Additional award recipients include the late Denny Griffith, former Mayor Michael B. Coleman, Tanny Crane, Jane Grote Abell, Michelle Alexander, Columbus’ leading African American artists, those who contributed to the “Save the Crew” movement, and more.
+Additional award recipients include the late Denny Griffith, former Mayor Michael B. Coleman, Tanny Crane, Jane Grote Abell, Michelle Alexander, Columbus’ leading African American artists, those who contributed to the “Save the Crew” movement, Dr. Amy Acton, and more.